aisha-x/Security-training-notes/LetsDefend/Web-Attack-Detection-and-Analysis/3-Detecting-Advanced-Web-Attacks/README.md

 *Ans: 29/Oct/2015:23:38:45*

-# Detecting NOSQL Injection Attack
+# Detecting NoSQL Injection Attacks

 ## **What is NoSQL?**